mjk3979/cproftalk/README.md

 cproftalk
 =========

-A proftalk intrpeter written in C that is designed for C and later porting to CUDA.
+A proftalk intrpeter written in C that is designed for speed and later porting to CUDA.